 13. Ma poi ch’i’ fui al piè d’un colle giunto,14. là dove terminava quella valle15. che m’avëa di paura il cor compunto,

-cultural ref: Line 13 — The hill (colle) catching dawn light is Dante’s first image of hope and the first failed destination — the three beasts will block the climb.
+cultural ref: Line 13 — ‘Ma poi ch’i’ fui al piè d’un colle giunto’ — but when I had reached the foot of a hill.
+The hill (colle) catching dawn light is Dante’s first image of hope and the first failed destination — the three beasts will block the climb.
 The colle has been read as enlightenment, as virtue, as the papacy, as God.
 The multiplicity of readings is itself significant: Dante leaves it open.
 [Model knowledge · medium]

 Lines 16–18